U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models

-In this paper, we refer to the effective model size $M$ as:
+For clearer visualization, in this paper, we refer to an LLM's log compute $M$ as:

-where $C\approx6ND$~\citep{kaplan2020scaling} is the training compute, $N$ is the number of training tokens and $D$ is the number of model parameters.
-That is, we normalized training FLOPs $C$ to $M$ for clearer visualization.
-In addition, we recognize the emergence threshold $T$ as the effective model size $M$ at which the model accuracy exhibits a sharp improvement, as illustrated in Fig.~\ref{subfig: mmlu accuracy}.
+where $C\approx6ND$~\citep{kaplan2020scaling} is the total training compute (FLOPs) of an LLM, $N$ is the number of model parameters, and $D$ is the number of training tokens.
+The emergence threshold $T$ is identified manually as the log compute where the model accuracy exhibits a sharp improvement, as illustrated in Fig.~\ref{subfig: mmlu accuracy}.